SolaceDev/solace-dev-codelabs/markdown/codelab-4-codelab/codelab-4-codelab.md

 # Note the google analytics code used.
 Keep as is below
 claat export -o ../../codelabs/ <header-metadata-id>.md
 ```
-Positive
+> aside positive
-: Exporting your codelab will create the html static files under the `codelabs/<name-of-codelab>` directory
+> Exporting your codelab will create the html static files under the `codelabs/<name-of-codelab>` directory

 🚀 Go ahead to **Step 8** and add your codelabs on the main repo